- Welcome to the Dog Pound

 - It's not the size of the dog in the fight, but the size of the fight in the dog.

-You still have time to register your child to play for the Bulldogs.
+If your child is 9 to 12 years old on April 15, 2014, then you still have time to register your child to play for the Bulldogs.
 Please call Jim Horchak at 724-493-5568 for details.

 PAC6 Rule Changes

 The PAC6 rules were recently changed regarding the birthday cut-off date and the varsity weight limit.

 The birthday cut-off date will no longer be July 31st.
 Effective for the 2014 season, the birthday cut-off date will be April 30th.
 This rule change effects those players with birthdays in May, June and July.
 As a result, it is possible that a varsity player who was 12 during last season, may still be 12 as of April 30, 2014, and therefore still eligible to play football this coming season for the varsity team.
 Likewise, some D-team and JV players who thought they must move up to the next age group, may still be eligible to play on D-team or JV due to their age as of April 30, 2014.

 The weight limit for the varsity team was increased 5 pounds to 155 pounds.

 Registration will be held at the South Greensburg Municipal Building/Hirst Hall located at 1515 Poplar Street (directly behind the fire hall) in South Greensburg on the following dates:

 Saturday, April 26, 2014 from 9:00am to 1:00pm

 Wednesday, April 30, 2014 from 5:30pm to 8:00pm

 Saturday May 10, 2014 from 9:00am to 1:00pm